Lawisss/DL_HAWKES_PROCESS_ESTIMATION/README.md

 * To run the code: [tutorial.ipynb](https://github.com/Lawisss/DL_HAWKES_PROCESS_ESTIMATION/blob/main/CODE/tutorial.ipynb).
 This file allows you to load python files and results.
 * To get details about model architecture, training and the visualization, contacted the project author directly.
-* To leverage Aggregated Hawkes Process/MLP/VAE models results, most of them are not available for confidentiality reasons.
+* To leverage AHP/MLP/VAE models results, most of them are not available for confidentiality reasons.

 |                                         File                                                                       |               Extension               |               Folder                  |               Complete                |               Function                |
 | ------------------------------------------------------------------------------------------------------------------ | ------------------------------------- | ------------------------------------- | ------------------------------------- | ------------------------------------- |